MicrosoftDocs/OfficeDocs-SharePoint/migration/mover-fileshare-to-o365.md

 This prevents site members/visitors from inheriting permissions to all the data that we migrate into that library, allowing permissions only to those site members who we explicitly write to the folders themselves.

-For more info about SharePoint Online permissions inheritance, see **here**.
+For more info about SharePoint permissions inheritance, see **here**.

 ### Does Mover support Microsoft Teams?

-Microsoft Teams appears and operates the same as a SharePoint Online site.
+Microsoft Teams appears and operates the same as a SharePoint site.

-### What is the item limit for SharePoint Online?
+### What is the item limit for SharePoint?

 Many sites claim that SharePoint has a 5,000-item limit.
 This is not true.
 The SharePoint 5,000-item limit applies to how many items appear in a search list view: a maximum of 5,000.

-SharePoint sites do have file size and number limits which are covered in detail here: **SharePoint Online limits**.
+SharePoint sites do have file size and number limits which are covered in detail here: **SharePoint limits**.

 Some list view options may prevent search list views with more than 5,000 items from appearing.